Logo

 When Facing an HOA Dispute

-Identify the specific provisions at issue: Pinpoint exactly which sections of the CC&Rs or bylaws are relevant to your dispute.
+Identify the specific provisions at issue: Pinpoint exactly which sections of the CC&Rs, bylaws, or rules are relevant to the issue.

-Follow proper procedures: Use the dispute resolution processes outlined in the governing documents, which may include written complaints, hearings, or mediation.
+Follow proper procedures: Use the dispute resolution or hearing processes outlined in the governing documents and required by California law, which may include written notice, an opportunity to be heard, or alternative dispute resolution in certain circumstances.

-Highlight HOA obligations: If the dispute involves the HOA's failure to fulfill its responsibilities, cite the specific provisions that establish those obligations.
+Highlight HOA obligations: If the dispute involves the HOA's maintenance or other responsibilities, identify the provisions that address those obligations.

 Common Problems with HOA Governing Documents